 Specifies that there is no error recovery between the T3POS PAD and the host but that there is error recovery between the PAD and the DTE.
 Like Blind mode, it passes data between the DTE and the host without reference to the protocol being used., but continues to use the T3POS protocol between the DTE and the PAD.

-Location: Ethernet > Connections > any Connection profile > Encaps options, Ethernet > Answer > T3POS options can Telnet or Rlogin to if they are not allowed to enter command mode.
-Note that you can specify a longer list of hosts using RADIUS.
+Location: Ethernet > Connections > any Connection profile > Encaps options, Ethernet > Answer > T3POS options

 Host #N Addr (N=1-4)